xavierallem/xavierallem/README.md

 </p>

 <p align="center">
-  MS Electrical and Information Technology student at KIT, Germany specializing in Embedded Systems, Machine Learning, and IoT.
+  MS Electrical and Information Technology student at KIT, Germany specializing in Computer Science.
 I make machines talk to each other while occasionally talking to humans too!
 </p>

 ---